EfrenPy/EfrenPy.github.io/_posts/2022-06-01-advanced-detector-technologies-conference.md

   - LHCb VELO Detector
   - CERN
   - Conference
+gallery1:
+  - url: pisa_talk.gif
+    image_path: pisa_talk.gif
+    alt: "placeholder image 1"
 ---

+🌌 **At the edge of Particle Physics Detectors at the "Pisa Meeting"** 🌌

 Last week marked a significant milestone in my professional journey as I had the privilege to both present a talk and display a poster at a pivotal conference focusing on advanced detector technologies in the realm of particle physics.
 The core of my presentations revolved around the forthcoming upgrade of the LHCb Vertex Locator (VELO) at CERN, a project I am deeply involved in, particularly in the development of cutting-edge sensors and electronics.